 - Add the stock ½ cup at a time, stir, cover and leave to absorb.
 Repeat until the stock has been used up and the rice is soft, but still moist.

-- Stir in the parmesan cheese and allow to melt.
+- Stir in the cream and the parmesan cheese and allow the cheese to melt.

 - Add the frozen peas and most of the mushrooms and stir over a low heat until the peas are defrosted and the mushrooms are hot.
 Reserve some mushrooms for garnish